 - Be well-prepared for the next stage in their learning journey.

 - Have life skills and aspirations for the future.

 - Have a voice and see the impact of their opinions.

 We believe the curriculum should be rich in knowledge, challenging, progressive and balanced in terms of skills and content.
-We enable children to gain the skills they need to access the curriculum and gain a full understanding of the content and to retain this using distributive practices and duel coding.
+We enable children to gain the knowledge and skills they need to access the curriculum and gain a full understanding of the content and to retain this using distributive practices and duel coding.